inbo/tutorials/content/articles/inbo_software/index.md

     predicted vegetations are compatible with a particular flooding regime.
 The package is a redevelopment of an existing ArcGIS plugin in Python, without external non-open source dependencies.

+### Calculate indices

+-   **R package [LSVI](https://github.com/inbo/LSVI)**: bundles a number of functions to support researchers in determining the local conservation status ('LSVI') of Natura 2000 habitats in Flanders.
+    Several functions retrieve the criteria and/or associated species lists for determining the LSVI.
+A specific function allows to calculate the LSVI.
+The package is written in Dutch.

 Publish your workflow and discuss your results
 ----------------------------------------------